Code-Healer/news-robot/README.md

 ![running with data](docs/robocorp_01.png)

-3. Fill items as described above, follow the image to search by Olimpic Games!
+3. Fill items as described above, follow the image to search by Olimpyc Games!

 ![fill data](docs/robocorp_02.png)